-After 20 years of writing for the publishers Springer-Verlag, McGraw-Hill, Morgan Kaufman, APress, Sybex, M&T Press, and J. Wiley (see my books page), in 2013 I started a side business of self publishing my current writing projects.
+After 20 years of writing for the publishers Springer-Verlag, McGraw-Hill, Morgan Kaufman, APress, Sybex, M&T Press, and J. Wiley (see material below), in 2013 I started a side business of self publishing my current writing projects.
 The advantages of self publishing are total freedom of topics and higher earnings per book sold.
-Please check out:
+Please check out (the following are licensed under "Creative Commons Share and Share Alike, no commercial reuse" so you can find these as PDFs on the web, but purchasing from the following Leanpub links gets you immediate notifications of free updates as I add material and make corrections and PDF, Kindle, and iBook formats - the minimum price for all of my Leanpub books is $5):

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.